 Expanded version of pieces written for Northern Virginia Today and published in May 2017.
 These are sister articles regarding touch and our dogs.
 The same applies to cats!

-Never assume an animal who does not want to be touched will move away.
-He may choose not to and give body language indicating he wants you to back off.
+First, never assume an animal who does not want to be touched will move away.
+He may choose not to and instead give body language indicating he wants you to back off.
 Think of the cat sunning himself on the back of the couch.
 You pat him and he smacks your hand.
 If you are lucky he has his nails sheathed.
 You were invading his space and giving attention he did not want at that moment.
+He chose not to move and I will bet gave some indication he wanted none of your touch.

 As you approach the critter, check body language.
 Is the animal indicating he is interested?
 Is he moving into your area?
 Does he move under your hand when it is by your side?
 Does he look relaxed?
 Does he try to initiate more when you stop?
 Does he lean against you?
 Or, when you go to pat him is he leaning away?
 Does he tense?
 Does his face look tight?
 Is he giving you the whale eye (whites of eye showing)?
 Is he stiff and looking away?
 Cowering?
 Growling?
-Each species has different signals indicating they are not happy with something going on
+Each species has different signals indicating they are not happy with something going on.
+It is our duty to learn them and respect them.

 As pet owners, it is OK to advocate for your pet and say “No, he does not want to be touched.”
-Touch needs to be with consent.
+Touch needs to be with consent unless is it a situation where it must happen.
 When we force situations on our pets when they do not want it, we can create trouble for our critters.
 If you want to pat someone’s pet and are told “No” it is your duty to respect that.
 No matter what you think, not all animals love you or want your attention.

 The more we respect our pets, the happier they will be.